 I have listed the chores from the quickest to the most time consuming, so you can pick a job that perfectly fits the time you’ve got spare!

 This list of timed chores is a great motivational tool to show you how to keep on top of housework quickly, easily and without getting bogged down.

-You can choose one thing at a time to clean knowing exactly how long it’s going to take you.
+You can choose one thing at a time to clean, knowing exactly how long it will take you.

 If you feel you can’t keep up with housework and you’re looking for a good housework routine to follow, start here.